postmanlabs/labs-docs/v6/postman/api_documentation/viewing_documentation.md

 [![Comments BrowseView](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments-Browse-View.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Comments-Browse-View.png)

 Alternatively, you can also point your cursor to any collection in your dashboard view and click it to go to the documentation section.
-A point to remember is clicking any collection will land you on the documentation section.
+A point to remember is clicking any collection from anywhere in Postman Dashboard will land you in the documentation section.

 ### Viewing Public Documentation